adityaks-lts/Code-Kalyaan-2345/README.md

 ## Features

-- **Navbar and Footer**: Both have a fixed height of 100px each, providing consistent navigation and information throughout the page.
+- **Navbar and Footer**: Both have are interactive , providing consistent navigation and information throughout both of the pages.
-- **Dynamic Design**: A single-page component with fluid layout adjustments to accommodate different screen sizes, ensuring a seamless user experience.
-- **Image with Overlay Text**: An image positioned between the navbar and footer, with translucent overlay text for added visual appeal.
-- **Alert Button**: Functionality to trigger an alert message upon clicking, enhancing user interaction.
-- **Title and Banner**: Centered on the page and overlay, providing a focal point for the content.
-- **Responsive Hamburger Menu**: Ensures accessibility and ease of navigation on smaller devices.
+- **Carousel**: A responsive slideshow for cycling images or text, with controls and indicators.
+- **Dropdown**: Bootstrap dropdowns offer toggleable menus with dynamic positioning, accessibility support, and are customizable to fit various needs and branding provide user a variety of options with in a button
+- **Cards**: It used in main content of lenovo website.
+Bootstrap cards enhance user experience by providing a clean, flexible container for content that’s easy to navigate and visually appealing.
+- **Interactive**: Card will increase in sized in a smooth way when curser hover them also the button changes the colors and in header the dropdown menu comes up and a red underline comes when user interact with it.
+- **Background**: Many of the elements utilizes background image feature to give an appealing and unique look to each of different elements.
+- **Flex and Grid**: Many of the elements takes the benefits of display flex and display grid to provide more control over the deferent layout in different sections of website.

 ## Tech Stack

 - **HTML**: Provides the structure and content for the web page.
 - **CSS**: Handles the UI and styling, ensuring an appealing visual presentation.
-- **SCSS**: SCSS is a CSS preprocessor that adds functionality like variables, nesting, and mixins
+- **SCSS**:Used in a CSS preprocessor that adds functionality like variables, nesting, and mixins.
+- **Bootsrap**:It is used for front-end framework for creating responsive and mobile-first websites.
+It simplifies web development with HTML, CSS, and JS components and tools

 ### Design Elements

-1. **Media Queries:**
-   Media queries are utilized to ensure the website's responsiveness across various screen sizes.
-By adjusting the layout and styling dynamically, the website offers an optimal viewing experience on different devices.

-2. **Keyframes:**
-   Keyframes are employed to create captivating animations within the website.
-By defining specific animation steps, keyframes enhance user engagement and interaction, providing a seamless browsing experience.

-3. **Bootstrap:**
+1. **Bootstrap:**
    Bootstrap is a popular HTML, CSS, and JS framework for developing responsive, mobile-first projects on the web.
 It features a grid system, components, and utilities for faster web design

-4. **Responsive Design:**
-   Utilizes media queries and flex layouts to adapt the page layout across various devices, ensuring a seamless browsing experience on mobile phones, tablets, and desktop computers.

-5. **Fonts & Icons:**
+2. **Fonts & Icons:**
    Integrates Google Fonts and FontAwesome icons for enhanced typography and visual elements.
 By leveraging these resources, the website achieves a modern and visually appealing design, improving readability and user engagement.

+3. **Figma:**

 ## How to Use